scalar-af/aws-loft-2017-container-lab/labs/lab0/chapter0.md

 Expected completion: 5-10 minutes

 ## Find your AWS Instance
-This lab is designed for to accomodate many students.
+This lab is designed to accomodate many students.
 Each student will be given a VM running on AWS.
-The naming convention for the lab is:
+The VM naming convention for the lab is:

 **student-##**.sclr.cloud